 In the summer of 1938, local merchant Joseph Numero made an offhanded promise to a trucking company to build a refrigerated truck that would not fail when subjected to the normal bumps and vibrations that occur during shipping.
 Jones, working for Numero, designed a durable, small unit with a compressor mounted under the trailer that was powered by a four-cylinder engine.
 Used in trucks, railroad cars, ships, and planes, Jones' technology revolutionized the distribution of food and other perishables.
 It made fresh produce available anywhere in the country year-round, changing Americans' eating habits.

 Jones and Numero went on to found Thermo King Corporation to produce the mobile refrigeration device.
 Thermo King became an international corporation and had over $1 billion in annual sales when it was acquired by the Ingersoll-Rand Company in 1997.

-Jones was born in Covington, Kentucky.
+Jones was born in Cincinnati, Ohio.
 Despite having minimal formal schooling, he became the first African-American to be awarded the National Medal of Technology.